Benign soft tissue tumors

 Benign tumors don't spread to other tissues and organs.
 They usually aren't life-threatening.
 But they can cause problems if they grow too much, press on nerves, or cause pain.

-How are benign soft tissue tumors diagnosed in children?
+How are benign soft tissue tumors diagnosed?

-The doctor may find a tumor when taking X-rays or other imaging tests for another problem.
+Your doctor may find a tumor when taking X-rays or other imaging tests for another problem.

 • X-rays.